How To Change DNS Server [All Platforms]

 Change DNS in IOS (Copyrighted by Exputer)

-There you have it, a complete and comprehensive guide on all the methods of changing DNS servers on the most commonly used platforms.
-If your default DNS is not up to par, changing it to Google’s DNS will increase your internet experience in various ways.
-If you have been running into issues with Diablo 4, check out all the methods mentioned in 8 Ways To Fix Diablo 4 Code 397000
+There you have it: a complete and comprehensive guide on all the methods of changing DNS servers on the most commonly used platforms.
+My default DNS server was not up to par, so I changed it to Google’s public DNS.
+This allows me to improve my internet experience in various ways.

 Thanks!
 Do share your feedback with us. ⚡